Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Numerical values, from 0 to 4, are assigned to the T, N, and M categories.
-Once your oncologist has determined your T, N, and M stages, this information is put together in what is called stage grouping, set by the American Joint Committee on Cancer (AJCC).
-The AJCC stage grouping is used to determine your overall disease stage.
+Numbers from 0 to 4 are then assigned to the T, N, and M categories.
+This information is then put together into what’s called stage grouping.
+The stage grouping is used to determine your overall stage.

-Stage 0 (early stage).
+Stage 0.
 This means that ductal carcinoma in situ (DCIS), lobular carcinoma in situ (LCIS), or Paget's disease of the nipple has been found.
-There is no actual tumor, and there are no signs of disease spreading to lymph nodes or tissue beyond the breast.
+There is no actual tumor, and there are no signs of cancer spreading to lymph nodes or tissue beyond the breast.
 With LCIS, you are at increased risk for breast cancer, but no cancer is actually present.

-Stage IA (early stage).
-No cancer cells are found in the lymph nodes or distant sites, and the tumor is no more than 2 centimeters (less than 3/4 of an inch) across.
+Stage IA.
+No cancer cells are found in the lymph nodes or distant sites.
+The tumor is less than 2 centimeters (cm) (3/4 of an inch) across.

-Stage IB (early stage).
-Tiny amounts of cancer cells are found in the lymph nodes but not in distant sites, and the tumor is no more than 2 centimeters (less than 3/4 of an inch) across.
+Stage IB.
+Tiny amounts of cancer cells are found in 1 to 3 lymph nodes in the arm pit, but not in distant sites.
+The tumor is no more than 2 cm (3/4 of an inch) across.

 Stage IIA.
-These are cancers in which there is either no tumor or a tumor is less than two centimeters across, but cancer cells are in your lymph nodes.
-This stage grouping also includes cancers that are between 2 and 5 centimeters across and have no lymph node involvement.
+There is either no tumor or the tumor is less than 2 cm across, but there are cancer cells in the lymph nodes.
+This stage grouping also includes a tumor that is between 2 and 5 cm across.
 The cancer has not spread to distant sites.

 Stage IIB.
-Two to 5 centimeters across, these cancers have spread to lymph nodes.
-Or the tumor is more than 5 centimeters (2 inches) across, but it has not spread to the lymph nodes or to the chest wall or skin.
+The tumor is 2 to 5 cm across, and has spread to lymph nodes.
+Or the tumor is more than 5 cm (2 inches) across, but it has not spread to the lymph nodes or to the chest wall or skin.
 The cancer has not spread to distant sites.

-Stage IIIA (advanced stage).
-This stage is also called locally advanced cancer.
-The tumor is not more than 5 centimeters (2inches) across, and the cancer in your underarm lymph nodes is extensive, or it has spread to other lymph nodes.
-Or the tumor is more than 5 centimeters (2 inches) across, and it has spread to other lymph node areas but not to the chest wall or skin.
+Stage IIIA.
+The tumor is not more than 5 cm (2 inches) across.
+The cancer in the underarm lymph nodes is extensive, or it has spread to other lymph nodes.
+Or the tumor is more than 5 cm (2 inches) across, and it has spread to other lymph node areas but not to the chest wall or skin.
 The cancer has not spread to distant sites.

 Stage IIIB.
-This stage includes those cancers that have spread to the chest wall or skin and maybe to nearby lymph nodes.
-Inflammatory breast cancer is a type of locally advanced breast cancer in this stage unless it has spread to distant lymph nodes or organs.
+This stage includes cancer that has spread to the chest wall or skin and possibly to nearby lymph nodes.
+Inflammatory breast cancer is a type of breast cancer in this stage, unless it has spread to distant lymph nodes or organs.

 Stage IIIC.
 This stage includes tumors of any size and cancer in many different lymph nodes but not in distant sites.